irispianotrio/irispianotrio.github.io/impact.md

 title: Impact
 ---

+# Impact

-# Quotes from participating seniors and their families
+## Quotes from participating seniors and their families

 > This project saved my life.
 Suddenly I realized the arch of my life could go up again.
 I found something I loved and could give back to.